-The government introduced the Pupil Premium Grant in April 2011.
+The government introduced the pupil premium gin April 2011.
 This grant, which is additional to main school funding, is given to schools by the government as a way to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers.
-Schools can decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
+Schools can decide how the pupil premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

-At CCJ, our Pupil Premium Spending is approved by the headteacher and the governing body, who then monitor its impact to ensure that it is spent effectively.
+At CCJ, our pupil premium spending is approved by the headteacher and the governing body, who then monitor its impact to ensure that it is spent effectively.
 The premium premium funding is allocated per financial year (April to April) but the spending strategy spans an academic year (September to September).
-In recent years, the school has received approximately £55,000 of pupil premium funding.
+In recent years, the school has received approximately £75,000 of pupil premium funding.
 Our pupil premium governor is Paul Graham.

 - Approximately 17% of the school are entitled to pupil premium funding.